YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    .. parsed-literal::
       ./gen_leaf

 This creates a leaf-level certificate for Alice.
-The openssl.conf used to create this example in available in the download for your reference.
+The openssl.conf used to create this example is available for your reference.
 Ensure that your openssl.conf file is configured according to your environment and security requirements.

 The output of this script is like the following: